-HAPPENING NOW: Staring on June 1, 2017 and continuing for serveral weeks, two "icehouses" are on display in Harrisburg: one is built to the specifications of the state's energy code (2009 IECC) while the other is built to a more modern standard of construction.
-USGBC Central Pennsylvania will use these icehouses to foster discussion about "unfreezing" the state's energy code during their Demonstration Day on Tuesday, June 6.
+Starting on June 1, 2017 and continuing for serveral weeks, two "icehouses" were on display in Harrisburg: one is built to the specifications of the state's energy code (2009 IECC) while the other is built to a more modern standard of construction.
+USGBC Central Pennsylvania used these icehouses to foster discussion about "unfreezing" the state's energy code during their Demonstration Day on Tuesday, June 6.

 As for code compliance, HB 1543 would provide some additional funding for training code officials.
 Also, the Pennsylvania Energy Codes Toolkit offers monthly webinars, forms, instructional videos, and other resources to help improve compliance with the state's residential energy code.
 Also offered are free code consultations for builders and a new free iPad code inspection app.
 These services are being offered as part of a three year state code compliance study.